 at the Gowensville Community Center.

-For a calendar of monthly programs for the Landrum Quilters, go the Activities page.
+The 2015 calendar of monthly programs for the Landrum Quilters is in the planning stages.

 Judith Heyward wowed us with her amazing quilt creations at the September meeting of the Landrum Quilters.